flux-capacitor-io/flux-capacitor-client/README.md

 ---

-### Applying Updates with @Apply and @AssertLegal
+### Applying Updates to entities

 Entities evolve in response to **updates** — typically the payload of a command.
 Updates define what change should happen and contain the logic to validate and apply those changes.

-Here's an example using two command classes: one to create a user, and another to update the profile.
+Here’s an example using two commands — one to create a user, and another to update their profile.

 ```java